vaughnanton/miscNotes/react.md

 ```

 **LoDash**
+- library that has several built in functions (don't have to reinvent the wheel)
 - memoize the action creator function allows to not make a million requests for same data

 **React Router**